dw943893/baseball_predictor/README.md

 Analyzing the team statistics for seasons after 1945 (aka the Modern Era of baseball as defined by Major League Baseball), the offensive categories with the highest positive correlation (0.40 and above) with team wins are:

-- runs scored
+- runs scored (R)
-- hits
+- hits (H)
-- walks
+- walks (BB, bases on balls)
-- homeruns
+- homeruns (HR)

 ![This is an image](https://github.com/dw943893/baseball_predictor/blob/main/images/features_corr_with_team_wins.png)

 In other words, as a team's number of runs, hits, walks, or homeruns increase, so does their number of wins.
 The category that is most negatively correlated with winning (-0.40 and below) is Earned Run Average (ERA), which means as a team's ERA increases their number of wins decreases.

-Based on these findings, I recommend adding the following lesser-known hitters who have been above average in runs batting in (RBI), hits, walks, and homeruns in at least one season since 2017:
+Based on these findings, I recommend adding the following lesser-known hitters who have been above average in runs batting in (RBI), hits, walks, and homeruns in at least one season since 2017.
+I categorized a player as "lesser-known" based on my subjective domain knowledge as a MLB baseball fan.

 - Ryan McMahon (Rockies)
 - Yoan Moncada (White Sox)